by the community for the community

-Russell Kiwi Protection is an ecological restoration project.
-It is an initiative of the Russell Landcare Trust, a group of keen locals who are working together to restore and enhance the native biodiversity of the Russell Peninsula, in the Bay of Islands.
+Russell Kiwi Protection was launched in 2016 as an initiative of the Russell Landcare Trust.
+We are a large group of keen locals who work together to restore and enhance the native biodiversity of the Russell Peninsula.

-For 15 years we have been doing weed control, predator control and native re-planting to enhance habitat for native plants, birds and insects.
-The Russell Peninsula is now a stronghold for North Island brown kiwi and North Island weka – their calls are part of our daily (and nightly) bird-song – while other endangered birds like pateke (brown teal) and matata (fernbird) are successfully nesting.
+For 17 years Russell Landcare trust has been doing weed control, predator control and native re-planting to enhance habitat for native plants, birds and insects.
+The Russell Peninsula is now a stronghold for multiple endagered species, such as the North Island brown kiwi, North Island weka, the Pateke and Australasian Bittern.

 We are also certified for seed collection on public land managed by the Department of Conservation.
 Seeds are sent to the Kerikeri Shadehouse for propagation and then replanted back here in their area of origin.

-Since 2002, Russell Landcare has being doing predator control around Russell Village.
-We hope that Russell Kiwi Protection, with its expanded and intensified focus on pest control will allow native bird populations to recover, for species re-introductions to occur, and for possible self-introductions from the islands managed by Project Island Song.
+Russell Kiwi Protection, with its expanded and intensified focus on pest control is allowing native bird populations to recover by controlling the predator population.
+This permits species re-introductions to occur, and for possible self-introductions from the islands managed by Project Island Song

 Project Island Song

 Tangatapu wetland restoration

 Annual Kiwi count